 includes all rivers, streams, lakes, waters, and underground waters, land, watersheds, catchment areas, water collection areas, reservoirs, dams, bores, tanks, and pipes, and all buildings, machinery, and appliances of any kind, vested in Council or acquired or constructed or operated by or under the control of Council for or relating to the purpose of water supply, whether within or outside the district.

 Wholesome water

-has the same meaning as in section 69G of the Health Act 1956, namely, in relation to drinking water:
+has the meaning in section 69G of the Health Act 1956.